+This website is run by National Grid on behalf of the UK electricity industry.
 This page lists research supported by the UK electricity industry.
 See also research on EMFs generally.
 The electricity industry recognises that, when it supports research, it is vital that the independence of the research is not compromised.
 You can see an example of the contract used to ensure this here.

 Research supported through ENA